cyotek/Cyotek.QuickScan/README.md

 * This is only a slight step above an internal tool, so UX may not be great and error handling certainly isn't.
 Please report any problems so I can continue to improve this tool.
-* If you have multiple scanners, make sure you select the device you want to use first before clicking **Scan**.
+* ~~If you have multiple scanners, make sure you select the device you want to use first before clicking **Scan**.
 WIA will always prompt for a device when there is more than one (even if instructed not to!), and if the device you select doesn't match the window selection, subsequent scans will fail.
 Most of my scanners are USB based and only appear when plugged in, so that part is easy.
 The scanner on my Brother laser printer always appears regardless of if the printer is switched on or off.
-As I rarely use this scanner I disable it (but _not_ the printer) in Device Manager to prevent it being seen by WIA
+As I rarely use this scanner I disable it (but _not_ the printer) in Device Manager to prevent it being seen by WIA.~~ This is fixed in v1.4 I believe.
-* If (as you probably should) you always choose **Custom Settings** from the **Scan** dialogue and you customise those settings so the chosen DPI no longer matches the DPI in the Quick Scan window, subsequent scans will be wrong.
-At the moment I haven't worked out how to retrieve the parameters used for the scan in order to properly update
+* ~~If (as you probably should) you always choose **Custom Settings** from the **Scan** dialogue and you customise those settings so the chosen DPI no longer matches the DPI in the Quick Scan window, subsequent scans will be wrong.
+At the moment I haven't worked out how to retrieve the parameters used for the scan in order to properly update.~~ This is fixed in 1.4.
-* Related to the above, depending on the scanner, repeating a scan using the same settings may fail.
+* ~~Related to the above, depending on the scanner, repeating a scan using the same settings may fail.
 For the CanoScan LiDE 110 and 220, I haven't had any issues.
-With the Plustek OpticSlim 1180 I _always_ have to display the WIA Scan dialogue and reselect all parameters
+With the Plustek OpticSlim 1180 I _always_ have to display the WIA Scan dialogue and reselect all parameters.~~ This should be fixed in 1.4.
-* Rarely, reading WIA properties causes a crash
+* Rarely, reading WIA properties causes a crash.
 * Sometimes, an image is so large the program crashes trying to save the modified version.
 When this happens, Quick Scan will instead save the original image from the scanner.
-This keeps the scan, but means it is saved in the scanners native format (always BMP in my experience), and with no additional features such as EXIF generation or rotation
+This keeps the scan, but means it is saved in the scanners native format (always BMP in my experience), and with no additional features such as EXIF generation or rotation.
 * Some scanners seem very badly behaved (again, rarely have an issue with the CanoScan, but the OpticSlim does this _every time_) and sometimes WIA can't connect to the devices when